 - The optimum time to advise on the use of an adhesive varies between patients.
 For well-fitting dentures it might occur at a review appointment, or for patients finding problems with compliance at the time of fitting or soon after.

-If you have more questions about dental implants and surgical procedures from Mirror Lake Dentistry, please contact or office and we will be happy to discuss further.
+If you have more questions about dentures from Mirror Lake Dentistry, please contact our office and we will be happy to discuss further.

 Monday – Friday: 8:00 AM – 5:00 PM